ncuskey/urban-train/README.md

 - **Pan**: Click and drag to move around the map
 - **Auto-fit**: Automatically fits the map to show all land masses
 - **Performance Optimized**: LOD system switches between raster and vector rendering based on zoom level
+- **Fantasy Names**: Rich descriptive names like "Sea of Fallen Stars" and "Dragon Isle"

 ### Advanced Options